katma889/CRW-assembly-pipeline/README.md

 ```

-We checked the output from the `lrscaff` from quast and `scaffolds5_scaffolds` resulted in the reduction in the number of contigs to 26788 with a complete BUSCO percent of 94.72 and partial BUSCO 2.64 percent respectively.
+We checked the output from the `lrscaff` from quast and `scaffolds5_scaffolds` resulted in the further reduction in the number of contigs.

 We further scaffold our genome usimng long DNA sequences from ONT `crw_ont_nanolyse_porechop_nanofilt.fasta` using `RAILS v1.5.1` and `Cobbler v0.6.1` Here `RAIlS` is known as all-in -one scaffolder and gap-filler whereas Cobbler is tool that patch gaps automatically.
 The script used for this is given below;